matplotlib/CZI_2021-03_mpl/proposal.md

 the Figure that attempt to optimize the layout, to use as much of the space as possible while avoiding overlaps.
 This is not currently implemented in a way that is easy to extend and add new layout algorithms.
-By refactoring the implementation we can make it possible to implement a variety of algorithms including adjusting the Figure size, re-flowing axes grids a-la flex box, or with an R-stlye view port layout scheme.
+By refactoring the implementation we can make it possible to implement a variety of algorithms, even outside of core Matplotlib, including adjusting the Figure size, re-flowing axes grids a-la flex box, or with an R-stlye view port layout scheme.

 Another set of projects is to improve our support for hatching.
 In the case of